-This blog is a part of my spiritual journey (for information on my professional journey, check out my LinkedIn page).
-I’ve named this site “Practitioner’s Path” as I am a practitioner of many arts & sciences.
+I’ve named this site “Practitioner’s Path” for a couple reasons.
+I am a practitioner of many arts & sciences.
 Mostly, however I am a Practitioner of time and space.
 More on that later.

 The wisdom we seek does not exist in a certain building; in one particular book and is not held by any one teacher or community.
-Many wisdom teachers, writings and texts have shared the Universal truths that we seek.
+Many wisdom teachers, writings and texts have shared and continue to teach the Universal truths that we seek.
 I have decided to add my voice, vision and perspective to this larger body of work, and to teach, inspire and uplift fellow travelers I meet along the way.

 As for being a Practitioner of time and space; I’ve seen both (time & space) altered in miraculous ways by the understanding and intentional use of the mind.
 Meditation, positive thinking and living, and affirmative (scientific) prayer are powerful tools for transformation.
-If you’re curious about that statement, follow my blog and stay up to date on my journey to learn more.
+If you’re curious about that, follow my blog and stay up to date on my journey to learn more.